pentakostal/InteligentSystems/README.md

 <br>    • Line 253: declare new function.
 <br>    • Line 255-299: output nested array with key and value pairs utilizing different functions, also using functions from class.

-	<br>Personal suggestions for code refactoring.
+	Personal suggestions for code refactoring.
 I would trying to avoid arrays as much as possible, even if they are associative.
 I personally created class, witch will be like a collection of data/values.
 It also give me more flexibility in the code.
 It also can become more readable.
-	<br>I also mentioned about “code structure broken” it may be a git glich, because I view code in browser, but then I transfer it to IDE the structure was correct.
+	I also mentioned about “code structure broken” it may be a git glich, because I view code in browser, but then I transfer it to IDE the structure was correct.
-	<br>About variables names.
+	About variables names.
 According to latest PSR standards we are not using sneak case in name variables.
 There is many places in code where PSR standards are not observed.